Nearly one-third of American adults have high cholesterol, according to the Centers for Disease Control and Prevention.

 If lowering cholesterol was as simple as getting some sunshine and absorbing vitamin D, everyone would do it.
-So what is the link between the “sunshine vitamin” and cholesterol?
+So, what’s the link between the “sunshine vitamin” and cholesterol?

 Vitamin D serves many purposes within the body, and you can get it from several different sources.
 The main function of vitamin D is to promote calcium absorption in your body.